 You’ll want to take a selection of CDs for the kids.
 Some kids are able to play on iPads and read in the back of the car but we’ve found this increases the risk of travel sickness.
 Luckily we’ve finally outgrown the CBeebies classics so we don’t sail down to Devon to the dulcet tones of Mr Tumble any more.

-If you find driving a bit of a nerve-wracking experience, insurer LV recently published an excellent guide entitled “12 Road Safety Tips To Help You Feel more confident On The Road” which will help you to avoid looking like Matt LeBlanc driving round the Cenotaph.
+If you find driving a bit of a nerve-wracking experience, insurer LV recently published an excellent guide entitled “12 Road Safety Tips To Help You Feel more confident On The Road” which will help you to avoid looking like Matt LeBlanc driving around the Cenotaph.

 For example, Chris Gilbert, a former Metropolitan Police driving inspector who taught Princes William and Harry to drive advises us to “drive more consciously” so that we anticipate situations rather than react.